barryclark/jekyll-now/_posts/2018-2-6-EE4J-update.md

 ---
 layout: post
 title: EE4J - An Update
+excerpt: The Eclipse Foundation has posted an overall staus update...
 ---

-Mike Milinkovich of the Eclipse Foundation has recently posted a [blog](https://mmilinkov.wordpress.com/2018/01/23/ee4j-current-status-and-whats-next/) providing an overall update on the status of the project. <!--more-->To summarize:
+Mike Milinkovich of the Eclipse Foundation has recently posted a [blog](https://mmilinkov.wordpress.com/2018/01/23/ee4j-current-status-and-whats-next/) providing an overall update on the status of the project.
+To summarize:

 * We are working on defining a new brand name using the community process described [here](https://github.com/eclipse-ee4j/ee4j/issues/1).